Developing Nurturing Practices in Schools

 Theory informing Nurture Groups

-- Attachment theory claims that positive attachment experiences allow children to develop age-appropriate behaviour and social skills, trust in adults, a readiness to learn and a positive sense of self.
-Negative attachment experiences can mean children lack the essential prerequisite skills for learning in a classroom and a negative view of themselves and others.
+Attachment theory claims that positive attachment experiences allow children to develop age-appropriate behaviour and social skills, trust in adults, a readiness to learn and a positive sense of self.
+Negative attachment experiences may mean children hold a negative view of themselves and others and lack the essential prerequisite skills for learning in a classroom.

 Nurture Groups in Schools